danielpclark/faster_path/README.md

 using FasterPath::RefinePathname
 ```

-And for the sldeghammer of monkey patching you can do
+And for the sledgehammer of monkey patching you can do

 ```
 require "faster_path/optional/monkeypatching"